bharadhwaj/microbloggingapp/README.md

 # Microblogging App

-This is the sample microblogging application for using Ruby on Rails
+This is the sample microblogging application created using Ruby on Rails

 ## Getting started